-The next meeting of the TRA Vibrant Tawa is on Monday 4 September at 7.30-9pm upstairs at the squash club Main Road Tawa.
+The next meeting of the TRA Vibrant Tawa is on Monday 10 August 2026 at 7.30-9pm upstairs at the squash club Main Road Tawa.
 All welcome.
+The meetings are bimonthly.

 Please find below our report for the past year.

-To the Members of the Tawa Residents Association, it is my privilege to once again present this report on the affairs of the Association for the year to 31st March 2023
+To the Members of the Tawa Residents Association, it is my privilege to present this report on the affairs of the Association for the year to 31st March 2026

-Your Committee meets on the second Monday of each month at the Tawa Squash Club, Main Road starting at 7.30pm – the community is invited to attend.
+Your Committee meets on the second Monday of every second month at the Tawa Squash Club, Main Road starting at 7.30pm – the community is invited to attend through the Tawa News newsletter.

 What have we done during the year

-The Community Liaison meetings facilitated by Mandy Russell have continued on at the Community Centre every 6 weeks and this one hour update sessions for all interested groups in Tawa provides a valuable conduit for various community groups such as the Community patrol, the Community Board, the Residents Association, the College, the Intermediate School, the Primary Schools and many other groups to share information about their activities and signal any support they may require.
+The Community Liaison meetings facilitated by the Tawa Community Centre continue every 6 weeks and these one hour update sessions for all interested groups in Tawa provides a valuable conduit for various community groups such as the Community Centre, Recreational Centre, Community Board, the Residents Association, Community Constable, Community patrol, various Tawa schools, U3A, Rotary, Lions, Inner Wheel, along with local WCC Councillors and local MPs, plus other community groups, to share information about their activities and signal any support they may require.

-The monthly ‘governance’ meeting between the Chairs of the Tawa Community Board, the Tawa Business Group and the Tawa Residents Association looking at collaboration on issues of strategic importance to Tawa continues successfully with several community projects being examined.
+The monthly triumvirate ‘governance’ meeting between the Tawa Community Board, the Tawa Business Group and the Tawa Residents’ Association looking at collaboration on issues of strategic importance to Tawa has continued with Tony Hassed’s chairmanship.
+Its main focus continues to be the potential future redevelopment of the Tawa Community Centre / Library sites (aka as the Anchor Project).

 Communications